-AUBURN UNIVERSITY – To illustrate the expanding scope of its community and outreach programming, the Louise Kreher Forest Ecology Preserve has begun a branding program through which it will also be known as the Kreher Preserve and Nature Center.
+With the release of its newly developed quarterly e-newsletter, the Louise Kreher Forest Ecology Preserve announces it has begun a branding campaign through which it will also be known as the Kreher Preserve and Nature Center (KPNC).
+The new shortened name was adopted to better illustrate the expanding scope of the preserve’s community and outreach programming.
 An outreach program of Auburn University’s School of Forestry and Wildlife Sciences, the property continues to operate officially using the name it has carried since its donation to the university in 1993, but additional use of the new moniker signals the growth in programming made available on the grounds.

 “This interchangeable use of the Kreher Preserve and Nature Center ‘sub-brand’ more accurately describes the management and public use of the property as green space and the breadth of the educational resources provided there,” said Dr. B. Graeme Lockaby, the school’s interim dean and McClure professor.

 Jennifer Lolley, preserve outreach administrator, concurred, noting that its identity as both a “preserve” and “nature center” speaks fully to the facility’s scope of programming.
 “We want the community to understand it is welcomed to enjoy all that the preserve offers, and we feel this change will help to achieve that goal,” she said.